- Former first lady Michelle Obama “moves toward retirement.”

 Michelle Obama holds an impressive set of titles: writer, advocacy icon, lawyer, and former first lady, to name a few.
-Michelle has a net worth of $40 million, according to Celebrity Net Worth — that’s not counting what she shares with her husband Barack, the 44th president of the United States.
+Together with her husband, Michelle Obama has a combined net worth of $70 million, according to Celebrity Net Worth.

 Obama has become a global icon for women’s rights and advocacy, catapulting herself into that role initially as first lady when her husband took office in 2009 and continuing her work even after he left office in 2017.